bhargav-18/TournamentMaker/README.md

 ## Tech/Dependencies's used

-1. Used MVVM (by creating events and using flow)
+1. Used viewmodels, events  and flow for cleaner code
 2. Used firebase for backend like:
 - authentication
 - to store data (firestore)